 Fire ant control helps prevent and stop the spread of these nasty biters throughout your property.
 Just don’t be fooled by the claims made by most consumer products.
 Solutions you buy off the shelf usually aren’t effective at preventing or rooting out infestations.
-For Georgia homeowners, a combination of solutions may be needed to provide adequate relief.
+Georgia homeowners may need a combination of solutions to provide adequate relief.

 The following is the best plan of action for controlling fire ants in Georgia:

 Fire Ant Control with Multiple Bait Products

 Whether you have a lawn or an acre, baits will become an essential element in clearing up a fire ant infestation.
 You can use a tiny handheld spreader for a small yard, but a professional often uses a spreader attachment on a riding lawnmower to cover large yards or wider spaces.